ashwin-ned/SfM4Artifacts/README.md

 ### SfM4Artifacts
 ## Description
 I love history.
-During my ERASMUS in Sapienza University, Italy, I had the opportunity to take a class in classical archeology and computer vision simultaneously.
+During my ERASMUS in Sapienza University, Italy, I had the opportunity to take a classes in classical archeology and computer vision simultaneously.
 Born out of the passion for archelogy and computer vision, SfM4Artifacts introduces a way to reconstruct 3D models of artifacts using images taken from a cellphone.

 ## Example Reconstructions of Roman Artifacts